rmascarenhas/rmascarenhas.github.com/_posts/2012-03-23-exit-ruby-and-you.markdown

 _`at_exit` hooks are evaluated, finalizers are run and even an exception might be thrown.
 Knowing all of this can be useful when developing your next awesome Ruby application._

-**Disclaimer:** lower-level details, if present, are valid for an UNIX-like operating system.
+**Disclaimer:** lower-level details, if present, are valid for a UNIX-like operating system.

 Process termination
 -------------------